bramtayl/Justly/README.md

 The interval, volume ratio, tempo ratio, and instrument in a note are in reference to the chord, but only affect the note itself.
 So for example, if you set the tempo ratio for a note to `2.0`, you will double the tempo of that note only (that is, you will make the note stacatto).

-## Controls
+## Actions

-There are several controls available from the menu, with shortcuts listed.
+There are several actions available from the menu, with shortcuts listed.
-Some controls are only enabled after you select items.
+Some actions are only enabled after you select items.
 You can select just chords, or just notes, but not a combination.
-You can choose whether or not to view the controls (including the sliders and starting instrument selector), orchestra, and chords.
+You can choose whether or not to view the controls and/or the chords.

 ## Example 1: Harmony